ArthurSonzogni/chromiumos-platform2/biod/study/analysis-tool/README.md

 ./analysis-tool/simulate_fpstudy.py study_output --fingers 4 --samples 40 --frr_prob_percent 6
 ```

-The output files will be stored in the `study_output` direction and will have
+The output files will be stored in the `study_output` directory and will have
 the following:

 *   FAR_decisions.csv: contains all matcher imposter (false-accept) attempts